nodeshift/tutorial/cloud-native/README.md

 Deploy your Express.js application into Kubernetes using the following steps:

 1. Create a local image registry
-You will need to push the image into the kubernetes container registry so that minikube can access it.
+You will need to push the image into the Kubernetes container registry so that minikube can access it.

-First we enable the image registry addon for minikube:
+First, we enable the image registry addon for minikube:

 ```
 minikube addons enable registry